 Now, let’s show you an example of how analogies can be formed from shading and movement.

-Example – On the left of each of the rows are two shapes with an arrow between them.
+On the left are two shapes with an arrow between them.
 Decide how they are related.
 The third shape is related to one of the remaining shapes in the same way.
 Which of the shapes goes with the third in the same way as the second goes with the first?

-What can you make of the connections between the first two symbols?
+First, we look at the first two symbols.
+What can you make of the connections between them?
 The word version of this should read something like this:

 Now, let’s do the same as we did in the last example and generalise it so that we can see what is required:

 Left shape becomes the main shape; right shape becomes small and inside main one with same shading as the left shape; internal lines of right shape become internal lines of main one and internal symbols of right shape go to the outside of main shape.